Ntanmay10/SPFWatchdog/README.md

 Prerequisites
 To run this script, you need Python installed along with the dnspython library.
 You can install the necessary library using pip:

-sh
 Copy code
 pip install dnspython
 Usage
-Run the Script:
+Run the Script

 Execute the script from the command line:

-sh
 Copy code
 python spf_checker.py
-Input URL:
+Input URL

 When prompted, enter the website URL for which you want to check the SPF record.

-View Results:
+View Results

 The script will display the extracted domain and the associated SPF record (if available).